 Businesses that misclassify employees faces significant fines and the potential exposure of backpay and other penalties that quickly add up and multiply with each independent contractor you may have.
 If you hire independent contractors it would be prudent to seek the assistance of your employment attorney.

-Schedule a call if you have questions or need assistance evaluating an independent contractor relationship.
+Contact me at (949) 529-0007 if you have questions or need assistance evaluating an independent contractor relationship.

 Please read our disclaimer.